 Divine Consorts: MA’AT~DJEHUTI…

-As goddess who is searching through the wilderness (diaspora) for her beloved, Auset’s own journey is destined to evolve into a deeper realization of her own truth.
-As such, the goddess MA’AT exists as the representation of truth, repair, harmony, and heavenly order in the African cosmology – all of which are determined and activated in relationship with her divine consort and beloved.
+As goddess who is searching through the wilderness (diaspora) for her beloved, Auset’s journey is destined to evolve into a deeper realization of her own truth.
+As such, goddess MA’AT exists as the representation of truth, repair, harmony, & heavenly order in the African cosmology – all of which are determined and activated in relationship with her divine consort and beloved.
 Queens of the First Dynasty bore the title “She Who Sees Heru and Set” in keeping with the evolution of the African goddess as seeker.
-Dispensing one of her primary roles of preventing the world from descending into chaos, it was MA’AT who decreed Heru over Set as the rightful ruler of Kemet.
-Goddess MA’AT’s crown symbol is a single “feather of truth” against which souls of the departed are weighed in the afterlife.
-And her 42 Principles of Ma’at – humanity’s oldest written sources of moral and spiritual instruction – foreshadow the biblical Ten Commandments.
+Dispensing one of her primary roles of preventing the world from descending into chaos, it is MA’AT who decrees Heru over Set as Kemet’s rightful ruler.
+Goddess MA’AT’s crown symbol is a single feather of truth against which souls of the departed are weighed in the afterlife.
+Her 42 Principles of Ma’at (humanity’s oldest written sources of moral & spiritual instruction) foreshadow the biblical Ten Commandments.

 DJEHUTI (pre-Greek “Thoth” and/or “Hermes Trismegistus”) is MA’AT’s beloved and divine consort.
 It was his ritual that enabled Ausar’s “resurrection” which made possible Auset’s “virgin birth” of Heru.
 Regarded as god of the magical arts and scribe of the gods, it was said of DJEHUTI’s powers that without his words (oratory) the gods themselves would not exist.
 One of his major roles was acting as a mediator between good and evil (notably Heru and Set) ensuring, it’s been suggested, that one does not have a decisive victory over the other.
 DJEHUTI mentored both Heru and Khonsu (children of African divinities), the latter of who was one third of the Trinity of Waset (below).
 DJEHUTI’s crown is often portrayed as a lunar disc sitting on a crescent moon, depicting his origins as a lunar god.